DavidSeyserGit/DavidSeyserGit/README.md

-# Hello World!, I'm David, an Austrian Researcher/Lecturer in Industrial Robotics 👋🏼:
+# Hello World!, I'm David, an Austrian Junior Researcher/Lecturer in Industrial Robotics 👋🏼:
 🤖currently working on an ABB-Klipper Bridge<br>👨🏼‍🎓 studying Robotics Enginnering at UAS Technikum Wien<br>👨🏼‍💻 working as a Junior Researcher/Lecturer